Roykesydon/ChatGPT-Repeater/README.md

         ├── output_4.json
         └── output_5.json
     ```

 - The file ```meta.json``` will preserve its original key-value pairs and add information about token usage and cost.
-Its format is as follows:
+For example:
     ```
     {
         "title": "Paper title",